satheerajay/satheerajay/README.md

 👋 Hey there, I'm Satheera<br>
 💻 3rd-year Undergraduate at the University of Colombo School of Computing (UCSC)<br>
 🚀 Passionate about Web Development, UI/UX Design, Software Development and DevOps<br>
-☁️ Cloud-native developer building scalable, resilient systems in the modern tech landscape<br>
 ⚡ Constantly learning and applying skills through real-world projects and team collaborations<br>
 🌱 Currently exploring Cloud Automation, Scalable Multi-Tenant Systems, and AI-driven solutions<br>
-🤝 Open to collaborations on innovative software projects and cloud infrastructure.
+🤝 Open to collaborations on innovative software projects and cloud infrastructure. ☁️

 ## 🌐 Socials: